CSpanias/cspanias.github.io/_posts/2023-11-12-Nmap Notes.md

 {: .prompt-tip }

 ![ttl value of 63 for Linux](ttl_linux.jpg)
-_TTL value of 63 pointing out to a Linux OS_
+_TTL value of 63 pointing towards a Linux OS_

 ![ttl value of 127 for Windows](ttl_windows.jpg)
-_TTL value of 127 pointing out to a Windodws OS_
+_TTL value of 127 pointing towards a Windodws OS_

 > As ICMP echo requests tend to be blocked, we can consider sending an **ICMP Timestamp** (`-PP`) or an **ICMP Address Mask** (`-PM`) request, and expect for a Timestamp or an Address Mask reply, respectively.
 {: .prompt-tip }